Automating your work using customer intents

 - In Settings, go to Rules and click Create new rule

-- Select WHEN new message in ticket as a trigger
+- Select WHEN new message in ticket and/or ticket created as a trigger

 - Click on THEN, and select an IF statement